s0rta/revengate-new/docs/design/monsters.md

 # Monsters

 ## plasus rats
+Illustration: to do

 Plasus rats are vicious rodents.
 Usually reddish brown with a stripped bald tail.
 They are much bigger than Norwegian rats: from the size of a house cat to that of a beaver.
 They have the general shape of a Norwegian rat, except that their face is stubbier, a bit like a gerbil.

 Their sharp incisors can shred leather with ease and will chew through wood in just a few minutes.
 They are avid climbers and can jump up to two meters.
 They dislike the smell of cinnamon.
 They frequently carry diseases and they are immune to most poisons.

 ## Sulant tigers
+Illustration by Clara Baltoré Pooter

 Sulant tigers have the general shape and size of a Bengal tiger, but they are all light brown with light green stripes.
 Their backs have spines like those of porcupines and their tail is twice as long as that of a Bengal tiger.

 Sulant tigers use their tails as monkeys do to grab objects or the limbs of unsuspecting adventurers who venture too close.
 Some say that their spines can cause poisoning.
 They can perceive electrical currents in their vicinity, some are also sensitive to magnetic fields.

 ## Sahwakoons (was torachs and loquilases)
+Illustration by Clara Baltoré Pooter

 Sahwakoons are basically large badgers with rigid scales on their head and back.
 Their scales often feature colourful intricate line patterns.
 More often then not, the line patterns are too flashy to serve as effective camouflage.

 They are very aggressive, jumping on anything that they perceive as either food or as a threat.
 They can stun a target who is within their grasp with an electrical shock.
 They can jump up to two meters high and they are perfectly immune from induced fear from intimidation, toxins, or magic.

 ## Nochorts
+Illustration by Tuyên Đặng

 Nochorts have the general allure of a moose standing on its hind legs.
 Thankfully, they are much smaller, typically 2.5m from head to toes (3m if you count the antlers).
 The can wield weapons with their three-fingered hands.
 Their considerable strength give devastating swings to those weapons.

 Nochorts are strictly vegetarian, but they won't hesitate to attack any sentient being that they consider a foe.
 They live in highly hierarchical society and rarely question authority.
 They are employed by many organizations because of this loyalty.